suebutton/helloworld/README.md

   (app link + browser link)
 * `POST /v1/sdk/config`: Get an configuration object consumable by SDKs for determining Button support for a link
+* `POST /v1/support/app-links`: Get a report of app linking capability for a merchant

 If you have a Button Request Id handy, please pass it as the `X-Button-Request` HTTP header.